-We sprang into action looking at different trailers we felt would accommodate Elliot’s injury, but also provide other needed comforts.
+We sprang into action looking at different trailers we felt would accommodate Elliott’s injury, but also provide other needed comforts.
 We called up Becker Custom Trailer in Las Vegas, and they jumped at the opportunity to work with Warfighter Made (WFM) and support this American Hero.
-We loaded out one of their 16’x8′ dual ramp aluminum trailers with insulation, l.e.d. lights, flooring, and other subtle additions, but the main add on was the air conditioning unit that will keep the trailer nice and cool for Elliot.
+We loaded out one of their 16’x8′ dual ramp aluminum trailers with insulation, l.e.d. lights, flooring, and other subtle additions, but the main add on was the air conditioning unit that will keep the trailer nice and cool for Elliott.

-Prior to us ordering the trailer though, we meet with Elliot to determine exactly what he needed in a trailer.
+Prior to us ordering the trailer though, we meet with Elliott to determine exactly what he needed in a trailer.
 While we were talking with him, we asked if there was anything he needed for his RZR, to which his face lit up and he typed out on his iPad, “A STEREO!!!”

-The RZR already had a kick ass Pro Armor cage and their Stealth doors, so we added PRP Seats with the Punisher logo (I mean, a random skull we found on the internet) embroidered on them.
+The RZR already had a kick-ass Pro Armor cage and their Stealth doors, so we added PRP Seats with the Punisher logo (I mean, a random skull we found on the internet) embroidered on them.
 MSA supplied us with their 15″ M31 LOK2s, that we subdued the chrome center star on, then wrapped them in BFG T/A KO2s.
 Gibson gave us one of their single out replacement mufflers, which is quickly becoming one of our favorite exhausts for its ease of installation and mellow tone when cruising.
 UTV Wiring sent out their awesome dual battery system and since we have a partnership with Odyssey, we already had the required batteries on hand.
 This system is pretty rad and ensures you always have a battery in reserve, so you don’t get stranded on the trail.
 Baja Designs donated a 30″ light bar that we added to the roof and pods we put in the Dirt Engineered front bumper.
 Dirt Engineered also gave us a set of nerf bars that were color matched perfectly with the rest of the car.
-Assault Industries supplied us with tie and radius rods, mirrors, a grill, and their quick release fire extinguisher to keep every thing safe.
+Assault Industries supplied us with tie and radius rods, mirrors, a grill, and their quick release fire extinguisher to keep everything safe.

-All in all it was an awesome event, that all started with one vet, looking out for another.
+All in all, it was an awesome event, that all started with one vet, looking out for another.